Fujifilm X100T vs Sony A6500

-The A6500 is a recent model that features in the current product line-up of Sony.
-In contrast, the X100T has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X100T was succeeded by the Fujifilm X100F.
+Both the X100T and the A6500 have been discontinued, but can regularly be found used on eBay.
+The X100T was replaced by the Fujifilm X100F, while the A6500 was followed by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what conclusions can be drawn?
 Is the Fujifilm X100T better than the Sony A6500 or vice versa?
 The listing below highlights the relative strengths of the two models.